foss-for-synopsys-dwc-arc-processors/embarc_applications/ilight_smartdevice/README.md

 #### Makefile

-- Selected FreeRTOS here, then you can use [FreeRTOS API][39] in your application:
+- Select FreeRTOS here, then you can use [FreeRTOS API][39] in your application:

 		# Selected OS
 		OS_SEL ?= freertos